lincolntneves/Shorts-About-Machine-Learning/README.md

 #### [09.
 Building SVM Machine Learning Model](https://github.com/lincolntneves/Shorts-About-Machine-Learning/blob/main/Notebooks/Building%20SVM%20Classification%20Machine%20Learning%20Model.ipynb)
 The objective of this notebook is only to show up how train a machine learning model using SVM algorithm for classification.

+#### [10.
+Working with pandas.get_dummies() to create dummy variables in dataframes](https://github.com/lincolntneves/Shorts-About-Machine-Learning/blob/main/Notebooks/Working%20with%20pandas.get_dummies()%20to%20create%20dummy%20variables%20in%20dataframes.ipynb)
+The objective of this notebook is only to show up how to use pandas.get_dummies() to create dummy variables with categorical columns in dataframe.